omkathira/deepen/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-I highly recommend using micromamba to setup Deepen's environment.
-Installing micromamba is super simple ([instructions here](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html)).
-Currently, Deepen's GPU backend only works on Linux/Windows (you must be able to use ```CuPy```).
-The compiler backend is GPU-only (uses NVIDIA's CUDA libraries and CUDA C/C++ code directly).
+I highly recommend using `micromamba` to setup Deepen's environment.
+Installing `micromamba` is super simple ([instructions here](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html)).
+Currently, Deepen's GPU backend only works on Linux/Windows (you must be able to use `CuPy`).
+The compiler backend is GPU-only (uses `cuBLAS`/`cuDNN` and `CUDA` code directly).

 ```
 micromamba create -n deepen_env -c conda-forge python=3.13 numpy cupy ipykernel
 ```

-Once you've done that, just clone this repo to any directory you want, activate your micromamba environment (e.g. deepen_env, if you used the command from before), and start coding!
-Further down below is an example you can copy and run immediately (paste it into a ```.py``` or ```.ipynb``` file outside deepen/).
+Once you've done that, just clone this repo to any directory you want, activate your micromamba environment (e.g. deepen_env, if you used the command from before), and start exploring!
+Further down below is an example you can copy and run immediately (paste it into a `.py` or `.ipynb` file outside deepen/).
 If you're using a Jupyter notebook in VSCode/Cursor, make sure your micromamba environment is recognized and selected.

+Deepen's goal is to be very approachable.
+While the lack of documentation (hopefully, not for long) makes that seem conterintuitive, the code itself is in `Python` and super readable.
+If you want to understand how a deep learning framework is structured - my hope is that exploring Deepen will be much easier than diving into `PyTorch`'s source code.
+With that mindset, I've also decided to build a compiler for it in `Rust`.
+The goal is the same - write super readable systems code to show you the essence of how a deep learning compiler works (you might lose that guarantee from me for `CUDA` code, however).
+Other projects like this are usually too simple and don't teach you much.
+Deepen is fully-featured, supports a near-complete subset of deep learning models, and will soon have a compiler.

-You can pick between installing either ```NumPy``` or ```CuPy```.
-The last package, ```ipykernel``` is generally useful as it lets you run code in Jupyter-style notebooks in VSCode/Cursor.
-Eventually, I'll update this to include instructions on how to setup ```rust```, ```cuda```, and their related packages once the compiler is ready.
+Note: you can pick between installing either `NumPy` or `CuPy`.
+The last package, `ipykernel` is generally useful as it lets you run code in Jupyter-style notebooks in VSCode/Cursor.
+Eventually, I'll update this to include instructions on how to setup `rust`, `cuda-toolkit`, and their related packages with `micromamba` (once the compiler is ready).

 ## Example